QualCoder-Org/qualcoder-org.github.io/docs/index.md

 <https://alternativeto.net/software/qualcoder>

+Many studies have been completed with QualCoder <https://qualcoder.wordpress.com/studies-using-qualcoder/>

-Also, if you like QualCoder a lot, or have developed a novel use for it, please write an article about QualCoder.
+If you like QualCoder a lot, or have developed a novel use for it, please write an article about QualCoder.

 # Current binary releases